Flexible working: the law and best practice

 Arranging an appeal meeting

-You must arrange the appeal meeting within 14 days of receiving the employee's appeal notice with regards to their flexible working application.
+You must arrange the appeal meeting within 14 days of receiving the employee's appeal notice with regard to their flexible working application.

 This appeal should ideally be heard by a different manager, usually at a higher level, than the manager who made the initial decision to reject the flexible working request.